vinay1011998/GitTutorial/README.md

-# GitTutorial By - Abhishek Maheshwari
+# Git Tutorial By - Abhishek Maheshwari

+### Have commands that are used mostly in day-to-day life.